AffeN01/Isometric-Exercise-Timer/README.md

 ---

 #### Legal Disclaimer
 Consult a medical expert before you introduce new training methods!
-I am not responsible for any potential injuries caused by this training method.
+I am not responsible for any potential injuries related to the usage of this script.